 Woodland walks in Essex

-As the season changes and the leaves turn gold, rust and red, a walk in an autumnal woodland can be just the ticket.
+As the season changes, the leaves turn red and gold and crunchy, a walk in an autumnal woodland can be just the ticket.
 Explore these 5 beautiful woods close to c2c stations.

 Hadleigh Great Wood